 Utah Is A Constitutaional Carry State

-If You Are AT LEAST 21 Years Old
+Individuals Who Are At Least 21 Years Old

-It is LEGAL to carry any legally owned firearm fully loaded and concealed without a concealed firearm permit.
+- It is LEGAL to carry any lawfully owned firearm fully loaded and concealed without a concealed firearm permit.

-If you are at least 18 years old and NOT a prohibited person as defined in 76-10-503 or 18 U.S.C.
-922(g) it is LEGAL to carry any legally owned firearm fully loaded and concealed without a concealed firearm permit as provided below.
+- It is LEGAL to carry any legally owned firearm loaded and concealed without a concealed firearm permit:

-- In your residence (your home) including any temporary residence (hotel) or camp (including the tent) and on your real property.
+- – In your home including any temporary residence (hotel) or camp (including the tent) and on your real property.
 More Information

-An individual who is at least 18 years old, but under 21 years old must obtain a concealed firearm permit to carry a loaded or concealed firearm in any manner not provided above.
-For more information about obtaining the provisional concealed firearm permit click here.
+An individual who is 18 to 20 years old must obtain a provisional concealed firearm permit to carry a loaded or concealed firearm in any manner not described above.
+Provisional concealed firearm permit information.

-- Fully loaded magazine inserted, but cannot have a round in the firing position (chamber).
+- A fully loaded magazine can be inserted, but it cannot have a round in the firing position (chamber).